markmoxon/elite-source-code-bbc-micro-disc/README.md

 * `match=no` - Do not attempt to match the original game binaries (i.e. omit workspace noise)

-* `fix-interlace=yes` - By default the game forces interlace to be on, which can cause issues with some monitors and video scalers; this option uses the interlace setting from when the game is run
+* `fix-interlace=yes` - By default the game forces interlace to be on, which can cause issues with some monitors and video scalers; this option uses the interlace setting from when the game is run, so you can switch interlace off before running the game with a `*TV 0,1` command, or you can enable it with `*TV 0,0`

 * `verify=no` - Disable crc32 verification of the game binaries